Invasive Lobular Carcinoma of the Breast

 IF it is noticed on a mammogram, lobular carcinoma does look a lot like ductal carcinoma.
 It often shows as a vaguely defined mass with fine spikes radiating from the edges (a ‘spiculated’ pattern).

 Lobular carcinoma is also slightly more likely than ductal carcinoma to be multifocal or bilateral, but in terms of survival rates there is virtually no difference between the two.

-Confirmed cases of infiltrating are most often treated by mastectomy, and this occurs slightly more frequently than with ductal carcinoma.
-However, if clear surgical margins can be obtained then breast conserving surgery has proven to be a good option.
+The treatment for confirmed cases of invasive lobular carcinoma is by mastectomy and this occurs slightly more frequently than with ductal carcinoma.
+However, if a surgeon can obtain clear surgical margins breast conserving surgery has proven to be a good option.

 Invasive lobular carcinoma also tends to be hormone receptor positive, so adjuvant endocrine therapies are a little more common.
 For some reason, many infiltrating lobular carcinomas are less responsive to endocrine therapy than expected, but this has not proven to have any consistent bearing on survival rates.

 A more in-depth page on treatments targeted at hormone sensitive tumors is much newer.